derleder/MoAgriS-Modular-Agriculture-System/README.md

 ## Development
 Thanks to [Mattairtechs ArduinoCore-samd](https://github.com/mattairtech/ArduinoCore-samd) firmware development is quite easy.
 The setup is described [here](https://github.com/mattairtech/ArduinoCore-samd#installation) (two parts!).
 The flash size of the SAMD11 is quite small to fit in all the firmware but it is possible if you turn off as many functions as possible in the config.h (Windows: C:\Users\User\AppData\Local\Arduino15\packages\MattairTech_Arduino\hardware\samd\1.6.18-beta-b1\config.h).
 My config can be found in [Firmware/config.h](./Firmware/config.h).

+You also need to install [Arduino-SDI-12](https://github.com/EnviroDIY/Arduino-SDI-12/releases/tag/v1.1.0) and add it to the Arduino IDE for the <SDI12.h> include.
+Please use v1.1.0 since newer ones do not seem to work with the SAMD11.

 Additionally you should avoid costful code such as the String datatype.
 Right now the complete firmware for the slave takes up 10232 Bytes.

 ## SDI Commands
 The SDI protocol consists of commands from the master and answers from the sensors in printable 7bit ACII characters.
 A command starts with an [address](#Addressing) followed by an instruction and an optional parameter.
 It is finished with an '!' and sent to the module(s).
 If the command is a heartbeat or a group instruction the module doesn't answer.
 If a certain module is addressed the answer will be given via the SDI bus starting with its address and an answer.
 That string is also printed to the serial if you connected the module via USB for debugging purposes.